 Policy benefits to the members (including equity partners) are not normally subject to income tax.
-We'll always pay them gross of any tax that may be due.
+We will always pay them gross of any tax that may be due.

-9 Your duty of fair presentation of the risk
+9. Your duty of fair presentation of the risk

 You must answer our questions completely and accurately.
 You need to disclose every material fact which you know or ought to know of.
-If you don't have complete information, you must tell us.
+If you do not have complete information, you must tell us.

-9.1 What you know or ought to know
+What you know or ought to know